 Poland is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958, therefore its domestic courts ought to recognize and enforce awards rendered through international arbitration proceedings.

 Insolvency in Poland is a matter of cash flow and balance sheet alike.
 The Bankruptcy Act of 2003 and the Restructuring Act of 2015 have adapted the Polish legal framework to the EU market.
+Poland's implementation of EU Directive 2019/1023 in August 2025 marks a significant update to its insolvency and restructuring laws, aligning them with EU standards.
+The Directive introduces key changes such as structured stays of enforcement, a cross-class cram-down mechanism, and enhanced roles for restructuring advisers, aimed at facilitating effective business recovery.
+It also addresses the need for digital solutions, allowing creditors' meetings to be conducted electronically, a necessity highlighted by the COVID-19 pandemic.
+The involvement of professional organizations in the legislative process reflects a collaborative approach to reform, with a focus on simplifying and streamlining restructuring proceedings.
 It ensures that proceedings must be conducted in such a way that the creditors’ claims may be satisfied to the greatest extent, while the debtor’s enterprise will be preserved if an opportunity to do so exists.

-In practice, currently restructuring procedure remains the first choice proceeding when a debtor has become insolvent.
+In practice, the restructuring procedure currently remains the first choice proceeding when a debtor has become insolvent.

 A debtor is entitled to commence restructuring proceedings when it is – or is in danger of becoming – illiquid.
 The main purpose of restructuring proceedings is to avoid bankruptcy of the debtor.
 If restructuring proceedings are pending, commencement of an insolvency procedure is prohibited.
 The debtor may file a petition with the District Court in order to commence restructuring proceedings.